-Okay fine, you don’t need wine as an excuse to visit Santorini but when you’re in this amazing Greek island, you definitely need to pop into one of the vineyards that dot the land for some amazing Greek wines, paired with cheeses and crudités (or whatever crudités translate to in Greek).
+Okay fine, you don’t need wine as an excuse to visit Santorini but when you’re on this amazing Greek island, you definitely need to pop into one of the vineyards that dot the land for some amazing Greek wines, paired with cheeses and crudités (or whatever crudités translate to in Greek).

 Bordeaux has vineyards as far as the eye can see and a visit here is the ideal for that picture-perfect vacation of dreams.

 6.)
 La Rioja

 The La Rioja wine country in Spain winds through the romantic Cantabrian Mountains, which is in part why the wine from the region is so delicious.

 7.)
 Douro Valley

 You can also tour the valley, hopping from village to village as you explore the rustic vineyards that have been here for centuries.

-Mosel in Germany has been producing grapes since the 15th century, so this area of the world is certainly the place to come if you want to dip your toes into the history of wine making in Germany.
-It’s also a good choice if you like Riesling, the signature wine of the region.
+Mosel in Germany has been producing grapes since the 15th century, so this area of the world is certainly the place to come if you want to dip your toes into the history of winemaking in Germany.

 The Italian region of Piedmont is famous for its gorgeous scenery, but if you come here don’t forget to stop and sample the Barolo and Barbaresco wines the area specialises in.

-The main grapes grown in the area (which later becomes that delicious bubbly in your glass) are Chardonnay, Pinot noir, and Pinot Meunier – each of which tends to grow in specific parts of the region.
+The main grapes are grown in the area (which later becomes that delicious bubbly in your glass) are Chardonnay, Pinot noir, and Pinot Meunier – each of which tends to grow in specific parts of the region.